as228gn/Stuff_Lending_System/testreport.md

 1. Create a contract for Ball lending to Benny, 3 days of lending, from day 5 to and including day 7.
 2. Check that the contract was not created due to conflicting time.

+### 4.1 Advance time
+1. Advance the time 8 days.
+2. Check that the contracts are still there and nothing has changed.

 ### Test Report

 Version 1